 "Through my life I have always been creative and explored many different mediums and ventures.
 My current outlet is my apparel and art company KoalaArtAndDesign.com.
-The company was formed in 2006 by yours truly at the age of 16 after attending local concerts and finding a new creative avenue.
-However, back then the company only offered creative services such as graphic design, art and even animation to brands, companies and bands.
+I formed my company at the age of 16 after attending local concerts and finding a new creative avenue.
+However, back then the company only offered services such as graphic design, art and even animation to brands, companies and bands.
 As I grew older, I began exploring different mediums in art, apparel design, and jewelry making which ultimately lead to the expansion of Koala into an apparel brand.
 When I was 18 I went off to college with the intention of receiving a bachelors in Consumer Science but my time at college was cut short by a chronic neurological disorder that matured by my second year.
 I was forced to do a medical withdrawal from college and spent that next year on bed rest.
 I spent those (and still am) next few years learning to live with the massive changes I had to make to my life due to the disorder (check out my personal blog for more information).
 Through the invisible illness I have always used my business, art and social media as an escape, it helped me through the harder times, rough medications and loss of a “normal life”; I believe art truly is therapy.
 I am thankful for every day I am able to work and create and even more excited to be able to share my work with the outside world!

 Thank you so much for checking out my work."